SkymanOne/COMP3217_CW2/report.typ

 == Solution

-Similarly, as in part A, the data was split into 80/20 ration for training and testing purposes.
+Similarly, as in part A, the data was split into 80/20 ration for training and testing purposes, and 100% of data for final training.

 *Random Forest Classifier* was again tested and produced a consistent good accuracy of *\~95%*. *Logic Regression Classifier* performed even worse than in the part A even with hyperparameter tuning with the accuracy of *\~67%*, and significant downgrade in runtime speed.
 The *XGBoost* was discovered due to its incorporated regularization while working with this dataset and better runtime performance.
 The raw model perfomed faster and slightly more accurately with the score of *\~96%* than the Random Tree Forest.
 Further tuning took place using `RandomizedSearchCV` to find optimum values for `colsample_bytree`, `gamma`, `learning_rate`, `max_depth`, `n_estimators`, `subsample` as well as running on scaled features.
 The calculated hyperparameters was then used in the refined model and gave further improvement in accuracy up to *\~97%*.